Barranquero Piquigrueso

 Northern Andes: The Northern Andes region, covering departments like Santander, Norte de Santander, and Cauca, also offers suitable habitats for the Broad-billed Motmot.
 This area hosts a variety of montane forests and cloud forests where the bird can be found.

-Central Cordillera: The Central Cordillera, a prominent mountain range in Colombia, is another important region for the Broad-billed Motmot.
+Central Andes: The Central Cordillera, a prominent mountain range in Colombia, is another important region for the Broad-billed Motmot.
 Departments along this range, such as Cundinamarca, Tolima, and Huila, provide diverse habitats that support populations of this species.

 Taxonomy